 The next morning, as I was filling in one of my girlfriends, the girlfriend who helped craft the final text to Filipeen, about my previous night’s antics she commented that she knew someone who worked in the industry that Toronto Dimple Chin (as he was now Christened) used to work in.
 Within three minutes she came back to me to tell me that yep, her friend new him, mostly in a professional capacity but that he was a good guy.
 We joke that she’s better at finding out stuff about people than the FBI.
 Those memes you see on Instagram about giving someone a first name and five minutes later they have the whole family tree?
-That’s this girlfriend.
+That’s this friend of mine.
 In fact I have two of them, and they’re hilariously helpful.

 As it turned out Toronto Dimple Chin and I never caught up the next day, and he left town at the beginning of the week.
 He’d said it would be about six weeks until he was back again so I said he should text when he was next back in town and we could maybe catch up.
 “Catch up” obviously meaning, get together and have sex.